AdaptiveCity/acp_lorawan_gateways/GATEWAY_INSTALLATION.md

 6. Location: click on the map.
 <!-- 8.
 Antenna Placement: `indoor`|`outdoor` as appropriate. -->
 7. Click `Create Gateway` bottom right of page.
-8. Download the `global_conf.json` which will be required in Basic Station setup step below.
+8. Download the `global_conf.json` which will be required in TTN setup step below.
 10. After registration, generate two API Keys (one for LNS and one for CUPS) which will be needed in the Basic Station Setup step below.
+(Not required for Packet Forwarder)

 ### Initial setup - Multitech Gateway and https://devicehq.com